RDFLib/rdflib/README.md

 * [rdflib](https://github.com/RDFLib/rdflib) - the RDFLib core
 * [sparqlwrapper](https://github.com/RDFLib/sparqlwrapper) - a simple Python wrapper around a SPARQL service to remotely execute your queries
 * [pyLODE](https://github.com/RDFLib/pyLODE) - An OWL ontology documentation tool using Python and templating, based on LODE.
-* [rdflib-jsonld](https://github.com/RDFLib/rdflib-jsonld) - an RDFLib plugin that is an implementation of JSON-LD

 Please see the list for all packages/repositories here: